 High School Dual Enrollment Locations

 KCAD offers High School Dual Enrollment courses on KCAD's downtown Grand Rapids campus and at select high schools and art centers within the state of Michigan.
-Below is a list of expected off-campus locations for the Spring 2018 semester.
+Below is a list of expected off-campus locations for the Fall 2019 semester.

 - Coopersville High School

 - Davison High School

 - Design Street (Plainwell, MI)